selavy/blog/selavy.github.io/content/posts/prog-pearls-ch4.md

         x = 3*x+1
 ```

+The hint for this problem says, "If you solve this problem, run to the nearest mathematics department and ask for a Ph.D.".
+So going to wait on this solution.

 # Problem #6

 David Gries calls this the "Coffee Can Problem" in his *Science of Programming*.
 You are initially given a coffee can that contains some black beans and some white beans and a large pile of "extra" black beans.
 You then repeat the following process until there is a single bean left in the can.